-Eunpyeong Hanok Village is a quieter, less touristy hanok village in Seoul, where you can truly immerse yourself in traditional beauty and tranquil vibes.
-Sure, it might not be as famous as Bukchon Hanok Village, but it’s equally as wonderful and totally worth your time.
+Eunpyeong Hanok Village is a quieter, less touristy hanok village in Seoul, located at the base of Bukhansan National Park, where you can truly immerse yourself in traditional beauty and tranquil vibes.

 *Any purchases made through affiliate links here help run this site.
 Support my blog here.

-Inside the village, you’ll find approximately 160 hanok homes, as well as the Eunpyeong Hanok History Museum, lovely cafes, and experiential activities.
+Inside the hanok village, you’ll find approximately 160 traditional homes, as well as the Eunpyeong Hanok History Museum, lovely cafes, and experiential activities.
 With Bukhansan Mountain as a spectacular backdrop, it’s a truly picturesque hanok village in Seoul.

-It’s also walking distance to 2 magnificent Korean Buddhist temples: Jingwansa and Samcheonsa.
+It’s also hiking distance to 2 magnificent Korean Buddhist temples: Jingwansa and Samcheonsa.

 Where is Eunpyeong Hanok Village?